Updated: February 6, 2022

 Last weekend, I got reminded of this question while having dinner with a couple of friends.
 One of them candidly shared that she feels stuck and lost in her life.

 “I’m not happy with my job anymore, but I don’t know where to go,” she confesses.
 “How do you figure it out?
 How do you find out what you’re meant to do in your life?”

 If you feel stuck or lost in your life, then I have good news and bad news for you.

 At 20, you will feel lost in your career path.
 At 30, family life will mess with your sense of direction.
-At 40, you’ll feel lost in your life’s purpose.
-At 50, you’ll dread not knowing what to do when you retire.
+Then at 40, you’ll feel lost in your life’s purpose.
+By the time you’re 50, you’ll dread not knowing what to do when you retire.